danielroelfs/danielroelfs.com/content/blog/2022-everything-is-a-linear-model/index.md

 \end{eqnarray}
 $$

-And then we find that *a* is equal to the `Estimate` column for the `groupPAT` row.
+And then we find that $a$ is equal to the `Estimate` column for the `groupPAT` row.

+{{< sidenote br="3em" >}}
+inb4 the angry statisticians: I know it's more complicated than that but let's not get into this right now
+{{< /sidenote >}}

-We can reverse engineer the *t*-value too using just the output from the `lm()` function.
-One can imagine that if one would plot a situation where the null hypothesis (H<sub>0</sub>) is true, the slope of that line would be 0 since then there's no difference between the mean of the two groups (inb4 the angry statisticians: it's more complicated than that but let me use this for now).
+We can reverse engineer the $t$-value too using just the output from the `lm()` function.
+One can imagine that if one would plot a situation where the null hypothesis (H<sub>0</sub>) is true, the slope of that line would be 0 since then there's no difference between the mean of the two groups.
 We'll take the difference between our observed slope, or the slope of the alternative hypothesis (H<sub>0</sub>), and the slope of the null hypothesis, which is 0, and divide that by the standard error of the sampling distribution, which is given by the `lm()` function as the `Std.
 Error` of the `groupPAT` row:

 $$
 \begin{eqnarray}